ergest/sql_patterns/Book/chap5.md

 6. Strings have different casing so direct comparison fails

 We'll break these patterns down into two three groups:
-1. Dealing with formatting issues
+1. Handing formatting issues
-3. Dealing with NULLs
+3. Handing NULLs
-2. Dealing with division by zero
+2. Handing division by zero
-3. Dealing with inconsistent comparisons
+3. Handing inconsistent comparisons

-## Dealing with Formatting Issues
+## Handling Formatting Issues
 SQL supports 3 primitive data types, strings, numbers and dates.
 They allow for mathematical operations with numbers, calendar operations with dates and many types of string operations.

 It's quite common to see numbers and dates stored as strings, especially when you're loading flat text files like CSVs or TSVs.
 Some data loading tools will try and guess the type and format it on the fly but they're not always correct.
 So you will often have to manually convert dates and numbers.